deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 K is the number of times you run [contrastive divergence]({{ site.baseurl }}/glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it's a sample of the Markov chain composing the restricted boltzmann machine.
 A typical value is 1.

-BIAS - HIDDEN AND VISIBLE

-SHOW CONNECTION BETWEEN MATRIX AND DRAWING OF NODES, MAPPING NUMBERS TO CONNECTIONS

-EXPLAIN WHAT THE WEIGHTS MEAN

 ## initiating a restricted Boltzmann machine

 Setting up a single-thread restricted Boltzmann machine is easy.